jkohlin/wordpress-basics/2-the-post.md

 As all content in Wordpress is a post and stored in this table, we need a way of knowing what kind of content each post holds.

 ### Post Format
-When rendering content we sometimes need to adapt the layuot to fit the specific content. *Post format* is a value which set by the author when creating the content.
+When rendering content we sometimes need to adapt the layout to fit the specific content. *Post format* is a value which set by the author when creating the content.
 There are a number of pre-set values available and we are limited to use one of the values to describe our content.
 The currently available values are:

 aside
 gallery